Chart Color Schemes

 Hastings has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects likely affecting the region.
-Notable initiatives include Stony Point Line Service Improvements, Hastings Foreshore Masterplan Implementation, Hastings Town Centre Structure Plan, and Hastings Early Parenting Centre.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects expected to impact the region.
+Notable initiatives include Stony Point Line Service Improvements, Hastings Foreshore Masterplan Implementation, Hastings Town Centre Structure Plan, and Hastings Early Parenting Centre, with the following list providing details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.